crawl/crawl/crawl-ref/docs/crawl_manual.rst

   also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.

+Hermit Crabs
+  Hermit Crabs are a sub-species of crab that have traded their evolutionary trait of breathing exotic vapours for human-like intelligence.
+They explore the world in the hopes of discovering stronger and fancier shells.

+  Hermit Crabs are poor fighters due to their oversized and unwieldly (but marvelous) pincers.
+Instead, crab civilization leans towards studying the ways of magic.
+In combination with always trading up for larger and heavier shells throughout their youth, this has led to Hermit Crabs having strong defensive aptitudes and the ability to cast many kinds of magic in even the heaviest of armours.

+  Hermit Crab society has taught its citizens that the form of the crab is the pinnacle of evolution, and abandoning it should be looked upon in shame.
+As such, the magic of Transmutation is often ignored for other pursuits, and their bodies have learned to reject any mutation that would otherwise mar their perfect forms.

 The Undead
 ========================================